Editor, Creative Director, News Photographer magazine, National Press Photographers Association (NPPA)

 She has worked as a photo editor and manager at some of the best newspapers in the country: San Jose Mercury News, Tampa Bay Times, The Sacramento Bee, Atlanta Journal-Constitution and The Boston Globe.
 During her tenure at Assistant Managing Editor for photography at the Times, the photo staff was recognized with numerous awards for photography and editing in Pictures of the Year International, Best of Photojournalism, and Society of News Design, winning Picture Editing Team Portfolio in POYi.

-She has taught at Ohio University, lectured at The Poynter Institute, Atlanta Photojournalism Seminar and many National Press Photographer related seminars and contests.
-Since 1994, she has been faculty and board member with The Kalish tand served as its director 2011-2013.
+She was the visiting professional for E.W.
+Scripps School of Communications at Ohio University in 2017-18 and has lectured at The Poynter Institute, Atlanta Photojournalism Seminar and many NPPA-related seminars and contests.
+Since 1994, she has been faculty and board member with The Kalish pictures editing workshop and served as its director 2011-13.

 She has been a judge for POYi, BOP, SND, the White House News Photographers Association, and the Hearst Journalism Awards Program.

-As assistant director of multimedia at The Sacramento Bee, she edits for multiple platforms, produces motion storytelling, manages photo assignments and visual planning.
-She edited and designed The Bee's 2007 Pulitzer Prize feature photography winning entry “A Mother’s Journey,” which documented the challenges of a single mom, her dying young son and the challenges of health care.
-She edited The Bee’s 2013 Pulitzer Prize finalist in feature photography “A Grandfather’s Sorrow and Love,” about a man's efforts to raise his three young grandchildren after his daughter's murder.
+During her years at The Sacramento Bee, she edited for multiple platforms, produced video, managed photo assignments and project management.
+She edited and designed The Bee's 2007 Pulitzer Prize feature photography winning entry “A Mother’s Journey” and the 2013 Pulitzer Prize finalist in feature photography “A Grandfather’s Sorrow and Love.”
 Sue designed and edited The Bee’s special project “No Safe Place” in 2016 about Afghan’s living in shoddy conditions in Sacramento.
-The video for the project, in which she was an executive producer, has been nominated for an Emmy in the Northern California Area Awards.
-The project also won a 2016 EPPY from Editor & Publisher for best photojournalism of a website.
+The video for the project, in which she was an executive producer, was been nominated for an Emmy in the Northern California Area Awards.
+The project also won a 2016 EPPY from Editor & Publisher for the best photojournalism of a website.

-As the Knight Fellow at Ohio University 2010-11, she earned a master’s degree from the School of Visual Communication in Athens.
+Sue earned an MA from the School of Visual Communication in Athens as the Knight Fellow at Ohio University 2010-11.
 During that time she produced the short documentary “Born to Die” borntodie.org about horse rescue at Last Chance Corral, which made its debut at the Athens International Film & Video Festival in April 2013 and at Equus Film Festival NYC, Nov.
 2014 and 2015.
-A Kickstarter campaign in 2015 was a success.
-Post-production collaboration has begun with Kevin German of LUCEO Images.
+Expansion on the film continues.